dieterich-lab/stackit_cost_monitoring/README.md

 ## General Approach

-This example assumes that a system is available that can genrate alarms and distribute them via suitable channels such as email, chat systems, or SMS.
+**NagioS Plugin:** This example assumes that a system is available that can genrate alarms and distribute them via suitable channels such as email, chat systems, or SMS.
 Many such systems can either use Nagios plugins (aka Nagios checks) directly (CheckMK, Icinga2) or at least supply instructions on how to integrate or adapt them.
 So this example just implements a Nagios plugin based on the StackIT Cost API and explains how to configure it.

+**Yesterday's Costs:** It seems that most (or all?) costs are only reported with a daily granularity.
+So an alarm is given if yesterday's costs exceed the given threshold.
+If today's costs are higher, that number would be used instead, but so far this case has not been reported.

 ## Prerequisites